smileyyanyan/ai/README.md

 ### Software Design

 The software architecture diagram is listed below.
-The google services uses a callable task to answer the question.
+The google chat service uses a callable task to answer the question.
+Currently it only answers one question.
+It is easy to add new methods to answer multiple questions.

 ![Alt text](Design.jpg?raw=true "Architectural Design")